Anti-discrimination and Harassment Complaint Policy

 Alleged Employee or Third Party Perpetrators

-Discrimination/harassment allegedly perpetrated toward students or employees by a college employee or third party falls under the jurisdiction of the Office of Diversity and Equity and complaints of this nature will be addressed in accordance with the procedures listed herein.
+Discrimination/harassment allegedly perpetrated toward students or employees by a college employee or third party falls under the jurisdiction of the Diversity Compliance Officer and complaints of this nature will be addressed in accordance with the procedures listed herein.

-The complaint process consists of consultations with the Office of Diversity and Equity, and an informal and/or formal investigation process for acts of discrimination/harassment as described below:
+The complaint process consists of consultations with the Diversity Compliance Officer, and an informal and/or formal investigation process for acts of discrimination/harassment as described below:

 Consultations may occur with employees or students.
 Management may also consult before taking other action.

-The Office of Diversity and Equity will discuss the situation with the complainant and recommend steps the person may take toward resolution of the problem and/or may refer the inquirer to other appropriate resources for assistance.
-Please note that in some cases, information reported to the Office of Diversity and Equity in a consultation may require the Office of Diversity and Equity to conduct an investigation in accordance with the procedures set forth herein.
+The Diversity Compliance Officer will discuss the situation with the complainant and recommend steps the person may take toward resolution of the problem and/or may refer the inquirer to other appropriate resources for assistance.
+Please note that in some cases, information reported to the Diversity Compliance Officer in a consultation may require the Diversity Compliance Officer to conduct an investigation in accordance with the procedures set forth herein.

 Informal Complaint Process

 Informal complaints are filed verbally.
-In the informal complaint process, the Office of Diversity and Equity may mediate or conduct an informal investigation at the discretion of Simon Brown, Director, Office of Diversity and Equity.
+In the informal complaint process, the Diversity Compliance Officer may mediate or conduct an informal investigation at the discretion of the Diversity Compliance Officer.
 Informal complaint resolution is not available in cases involving sexual assault or violence.

-The Director of the Office of Diversity and Equity, Simon Brown, may attempt to negotiate an informal resolution to the informal complaint of alleged discrimination/harassment.
-If attempts to reach an informal resolution are unsuccessful, the Director of the Office of Diversity and Equity will submit the complaint to the formal complaint process.
+The Diversity Compliance Officer, may attempt to negotiate an informal resolution to the informal complaint of alleged discrimination/harassment.
+If attempts to reach an informal resolution are unsuccessful, the Diversity Compliance Officer will submit the complaint to the formal complaint process.
 All complainants have the right to end the informal process at any time and proceed to the formal process.